theonize/Currier/Gloss/Luke/Luke 2.md

 among ~ en = constructively "in" and "to"

+28) Simeon blessed God ~ it is not the result that makes it a blessing but the intention

 29) _depart_ ~ to loose or unyoke; all of meanings fit we as prisoners set free